 “We’ve seen a lot of hate, intolerance, and violence in recent months, as well as rapidly evolving grassroots activism.
 Some campuses have experienced violent protests.
 The time is ripe for us to understand the ethics of peace and the power of nonviolence.
 Fresno State has a strong and abiding commitment to nonviolence and peace philosophy, as seen in the Peace Garden, which lies in the center of our campus.
 Rev. Lawson will inspire students and the community with a deeper understanding of the need to use peaceful means in the struggle for justice.”

 You can read Howard’s op-ed in The Fresno Bee about Lawson’s visit here.

-These events are free and open to the public.
+The events were free and open to the public.

-Co-sponsors for this event include the College of Arts and Humanities; the Henry Madden Library, The Womack Fund; Peace and Conflict Studies Program; the Ethics Center; Philosophy Department; President’s Commission on Human Relations and Equity; Cross Cultural and Gender Center; United Hindu Coalition of Central California; Africana Studies; Harnish Fund; and the Gandhi Memorial Education Fund.
+Co-sponsors for this event included the College of Arts and Humanities; the Henry Madden Library, The Womack Fund; Peace and Conflict Studies Program; the Ethics Center; Philosophy Department; President’s Commission on Human Relations and Equity; Cross Cultural and Gender Center; United Hindu Coalition of Central California; Africana Studies; Harnish Fund; and the Gandhi Memorial Education Fund.

 INFO: Philosophy Professor Dr. Veena Howard at 559.435.2621 or email@example.com.